-- (1) Every person is confined to his or her place of residence from 21H00 until 06H00 daily, except in areas declared a hotspot, unless a person- - (a) has been granted permission through directions by the relevant Cabinet member or a permit, which corresponds with Form 7 of Annexure A, to perform a service other than a service related to an activity listed under Table 2; or - (b) is attending to a security or medical emergency.

-- (2) Any person who fails to abide by the curfew referred to in subregulation (1) commits an offence and is, on conviction, liable to a fine or a period of imprisonment not exceeding six months, or to both such fine and imprisonment.

-- (3) Closing time for the following establishments, whether indoors or outdoors, is 20H00:
+- (1) Every person is confined to his or her place of residence from 23H00 until 04H00 daily, unless a person - - (a) has been granted permission through directions issued by the relevant Cabinet member or a permit, which corresponds with Form 7 of Annexure A, to perform a service other than a service related to an activity listed under Table 2; - (b) is attending to a security or medical emergency; or - (c) arrives on a flight or is travelling to or from an airport which necessitates travelling during restricted hours of movement: Provided that the person traveling is in possession of a valid boarding pass as proof of flight or a copy of the airline ticket. - (2) Any person who fails to abide by the curfew referred to in subregulation (1) commits an offence and is, on conviction, liable to a fine or a period of imprisonment not exceeding six months, or to both such fine and imprisonment. - (3) Closing time for the following establishments, whether indoors or outdoors, is 22H00: - (a) cinemas; - (b) theatres; - (c) casinos; - (d) museums, galleries and archives;

-- (a) Cinemas;

-- (b) theatres;

-- (c) casinos;

-- (d) museums, galleries and archives;

-- (e) gyms and fitness centres;

-- (f) restaurants;

-- (g) venues hosting auctions; and

-- (h) venues hosting professional sport.